hjzxd007-aaron/Li-Na-selectivity-model-using-LFP-electrode/README.md

 ## License

-No license file is currently included in the repository.
-An appropriate open-source license, such as the MIT License or BSD 3-Clause License, should be added before permitting redistribution or reuse beyond the terms specified by the authors.
+No license file is currently included in this repository.
+Therefore, the code may be viewed, but reuse, modification, or redistribution is not permitted unless explicit permission is granted by the authors.

 ## Contact